-How is your life different now than a year ago when you were still in school?
+How is your life different now than when you were still in school?

-There are actually a lot of similarities between being a student at UNCSA and a being working professional.
+There are actually a lot of similarities between being a student at UNCSA and being a working professional.
 At the school they design the schedule so you are prepared for the professional world.
 The main difference is when you run a show at school it’s for a week or two weeks, but with Broadway it’s a longer run.
-I just finished my 100th show.

 Watch Isaac Powell perform with the "Once On This Island" cast at the 2017 Macy's Thanksgiving Day Parade.

 Performing in a show like this is not only physical but it’s mentally and emotionally exhausting.
 It demands all of your mind, and you need to be completely vulnerable on stage.
 On top of that, you are dancing and singing.
 School gave me the tools, experience and discipline to be able to transition to the professional world.

 What has been the key to your success so far?

 It’s not just one thing.
 They say success is where luck meets opportunity meets preparation.
 “Once On This Island” happened at the right time and was the right role (for me).